_

 "Then Mr Taylor was wrong," Tuvok said.

-"Or maybe something that the crew feared greatly found it's way onboard, and scared them to death," Kes said.
+"Or maybe something that the crew feared greatly found its way onboard, and scared them to death," Kes said.
 "Remember there are other ways, this doesn't necessarily mean that it's the same thing.
 We ourselves had an incident where the crew had solid hallucinations of their fears.
-If that had kept up, and was intensified we might of ended up like them."
+If that had kept up, and was intensified we might have ended up like them."

 Kathryn sighed mostly out of relief, "she has an excellent point.
 Now the question is what scared them so much that it killed them?
 The bigger question is, will it affect us?"